Contact Us

 2. Deploy the chosen model to production

-3. Integrate with the required output such as BI dashboards, custom applications, or third-party APIs
+3. Integrate with the required output, such as business intelligence (BI) dashboards, custom applications, or third-party APIs

-2. Performance metrics to identify concept shifts in data and track the change in relationship between independent and dependent variables in production
+2. Performance metrics to identify concept shifts in data and track the change in the relationship between independent and dependent variables

-3. Operations metrics to identify ML system health issues such as IO/memory/CPU usage, disk utilization, ML endpoint calls, and latency
+3. Operational metrics to identify ML system health issues such as IO/memory/CPU usage, disk utilization, ML endpoint calls, and latency

 Bringing it to life: Transforming customer service

-A global provider of scientific products and services lacked integrated, automated visibility into order and customer information for its customer service team.
-Genpact built an intelligent solution on a cloud pipeline to categorize incoming emails using ML and natural language processing to route them to appropriate systems or workstreams.
-This underpinned an intuitive workflow for the customer service team that expedited the resolution of customer issues and accelerated revenue growth.
+A global provider of scientific products and services lacked integrated and automated visibility into order and customer information.
+Genpact built an intelligent solution on a cloud pipeline to categorize incoming customer emails using ML and natural language processing.
+This allowed the company to route them to appropriate systems or workstreams.
+This was the start of an intuitive workflow for the customer service team that expedited the resolution of customer issues and accelerated revenue growth.

 Making the next move

 Creating an ML model that works well is only one part of delivering integrated ML solutions.
 The challenges of operationalizing ML models require a prudent approach – one that helps data scientists, supports a robust data pipeline, and ensures secure, reproducible, monitored, and trustworthy ML models.
-The approaches outlined here will ensure cloud, ML, and AI can effectively help build data-driven organizations.
+The approaches outlined here will ensure cloud, ML, and AI can work together in harmony to build a data-driven enterprise.

 This paper is authored by Sreekanth Menon, AI/ML leader, and Megha Sinha, augmented intelligence leader, Genpact.